ovh/cds/docs/content/docs/concepts/files/_index.md

 * Ability to update workflow configuration from particular branch
 * Gain efficiency while editing the workflow configuration

-This usage of `CDS Workflow Configuration Files` is particulary suitable for single repository CI/CD workflows.
+This usage of `CDS Workflow Configuration Files` is particularly suitable for single repository CI/CD workflows.

 `CDS Workflow Configuration Files` relies on several text files with YAML syntax in a `.cds` directory at the root of your repository.
 Several files may be used to describe each component, such as applications, environments and pipelines in your CDS workflow.